Christopher-I/subGraphForRequestNetwork/README.md

 # subGraphForRequestNetwork
 A subgraph for request network that indexes multiple events such as the created, accepted and cancelled invoices.

-This sub graph was used in the production of a Dapp for making payments at electric gas stations with crypto.
+This subgraph was used in the production of a Dapp for making payments at electric car charging stations with crypto.
 You can view the dapp here : https://fervent-swanson-2ad1a3.netlify.com/ Dapp Repository here: https://github.com/Christopher-I/ElectricChargingStation

+The subgraph allows the dapp create a log of all invoicing history that both end users and electric stations can use to keep track of transcation and other purposes such as filing taxes.
+It can also provide user-behaviour information for the electric charging station, such as - Since our last software update, how many invoices have been created and furthermore how many have been accepted.
+Such information can be used to improve user experience on the electric station platform.

 More about the Dapp..
 #PAY WITH CRYTPO APP FOR ELECTRIC CAR CHARGING STATIONS This app is designed allow electric car owners and charging stations